Naoghuman/Incubator/Lib-Tile/README.md

-To use `Lib-Tile` in your project you need minimal the library `Lib-Tile-Core` plus a concrete implementation from an [AbstractTileLoader] which loads your own `Tiles` images.
+To use `Lib-Tile` in your project you need minimal the library `Lib-Tile-Core` plus a concrete implementation from an [AbstractTileLoader] which loads your own [Tile]s images.
 How that work will be explained in the sub-project [Lib-Tile-Demo](#LiTiDe).

 Natural you can use additional libraries which contains predefined `tilesets`.